Lex-2008/jsaccess.log/README.md

 * parse ua into browser, os, etc
 * parse referrer to search string for some search engines
-* bookmark useful queries
+* add bookmarked queries
-* hide and add back columns
+* save bookmarks and hidden columns to localstorage
 * hide too long strings (imagine ua) behind overflow:hidden and show them on click
 * make configuration easier (call one function with parameters and generate HTML on the fly)
 * tell SQLite which columns are numeric ones